 - Intense issues meeting new people or voicing up when you need to speak.

 Many people with social phobia display avoidance behaviors.
-They avoid any and all social situations as best they can so as to avoid further fear.
+They avoid any social situations as best they can to avoid further fear.

 Panic disorder is a debilitating anxiety disorder that is very different from GAD.
 Panic disorder is not about "panicking."
 It's not about getting very worried because you might lose your job or a lion is about to attack you in the jungle.
 That type of panic is normal.

-Panic disorder is when you experience severe feelings of doom that cause both mental and physical symptoms that can be so intense that some people become hospitalized, worried that something is dangerously wrong with their health.
+Panic disorder is when you experience severe feelings of doom that cause both mental and physical symptoms that can be so intense that some people call an ambulance, worried that something is dangerously wrong with their health.

 Panic disorder is characterized by two things: